Persea: Distribution and ecology

 Persea species are also used as food plants by the larvae of some Lepidoptera species including giant leopard moth, Coleophora octagonella (which feeds exclusively on P. carolinensis) and Hypercompe indecisa.

 Classification

-The genus Persea is treated in three subgenera.
-The Asian subgenus Machilus is treated in a separate genus Machilus by many authors, including in the Flora of China, while graft-incompatibility between subgenus Persea and subgenus Eriodaphne suggests that these too may be better treated as distinct genera, in fact Kostermans (1993) founded the genus Mutisiopersea for these.
+The genus Persea includes two subgenera, Persea and Eriodaphne.

+Graft-incompatibility and morphological and phylogenetic differences between subgenus Persea and subgenus Eriodaphne suggests that these too may be better treated as distinct genera.
+Kostermans (1993) founded the genus Mutisiopersea for these.
+Some authors place Persea barbujana from the Canary Islands in a separate genus Apollonias, but phylogenetic studies place it within subgenus Eriodaphne.
+The genus Tamala is included in Persea by many authors, and some authors treat the Asian genus Machilus as a subgenus of Persea.
 Another closely related genus, Beilschmiedia, is also sometimes included in Persea.

-In a phylogenetic analysis of the "Persea group", which also includes Alseodaphne, Phoebe, Nothaphoebe, Dehaasia and Apollonias, Persea was found to be mostly monophyletic, with Apollonias barbujana from the Canary Islands nested within the core Persea group.
+In a phylogenetic analysis of the "Persea group", which also includes Alseodaphne, Dehaasia, Machilus, Nothaphoebe, and Phoebe, Persea was found to be mostly monophyletic.
 The species Persea nudigemma was found to be more closely related to Phoebe, while Persea sphaerocarpa was found to be nested within a group of Alseodaphne species.